-- little integration between the park and the estate, with rear gardens facing the - Interior integration between the park and the estate, with rear gardens facing the park and poor quality vegetation marking the boundaries. - two narrow gated pedestrian links into the estate that are not obvious from within - a buffer of unattractive dense landscape has developed between the estate and the attractive grounds of the park. - pedestrian gateways into the park are poorly defined and have limited natural surveillance from the surrounding houses.
+- little integration between the park and the estate, with rear gardens facing the park and poor quality vegetation marking the boundaries. - two narrow gated pedestrian links into the estate that are not obvious from within - a buffer of unattractive dense landscape has developed between the estate and the attractive grounds of the park. - pedestrian gateways into the park are poorly defined and have limited natural surveillance from the surrounding houses.